-Cultavation The most popular section is that of the perennial species, which are easily grown in any sunny border that has not too much lime or chalk.
-Mulch with compost in spring and cut down the flower stems old flo in October.
+Cultivation The most popular section is that of the perennial species, which are easily grown in any sunny border that has not too much lime or chalk.
+Mulch with compost in spring and cut down the old flower stems in October.

-The Russell lupins are now available from seed, though the named forms are still raised from cuttings of young growths in March.
+The Russell lupines are now available from seed, though the named forms are still raised from cuttings of young growths in March.
 These are not among the longest-lived plants and it is wise to renew them from time to time.
-Since they are they hardy th may be raised from seed sown in drills inch deep in April and put in their final places in the autumn.
+Since they may be raised from seed sown in drills inch deep in April and put in their final places in the autumn.
 Many will flower during the following summer.

-The tree lupin, L. arboreus, may be raised from seed with extreme ease.
+The tree lupine, L. arboreus, may be raised from seed with extreme ease.
 These shrubs make rapid growth, and will flower in their second season.
 They are, however, not long-lived, but generally manage to renew themselves by self-sown seedlings.
-The shrubby lupin, L. excubicus, makes a fine large plant, but needs some frost protection.
-Like most lupins, this has very fragrant flowers
+The shrubby lupine, L. excubicus, makes a fine large plant, but needs some frost protection.
+Like most lupines, this has very fragrant flowers